 The Chair of Mathematical Data Science (MDS) focuses on mathematical principles and algorithms for data science and AI.
 As branches of mathematics, it mainly involves probability, statistics, discrete mathematics, and as more specific fields, machine learning and information theory.

 Emmanuel Abbe received his Ph.D. degree from the EECS Department at the Massachusetts Institute of Technology (MIT) in 2008, and his M.S. degree from the Department of Mathematics at the Ecole Polytechnique Fédérale de Lausanne (EPFL) in 2003.
-He was at Princeton University as an assistant professor from 2012-2016 and a tenured associate professor from 2016, jointly in the Program for Applied and Computational Mathematics and the Department of Electrical Engineering, as well an associate faculty in the Department of Mathematics at Princeton University since 2016.
+He was at Princeton University as an assistant professor in 2012-2016, and from 2016, a tenured associate professor in the Program for Applied and Computational Mathematics and the Department of Electrical and Computer Engineering, as well as an associate faculty in the Department of Mathematics.
 He joined EPFL in 2018 as a Full Professor, jointly in the Mathematics Institute and the School of Computer and Communication Sciences, where he holds the Chair of Mathematical Data Science.

-He is the recipient/co-recipient of the Foundation Latsis International Prize; the Bell Labs Prize; the NSF CAREER Award; the Google Faculty Research Award; the Walter Curtis Johnson Prize from Princeton University; the von Neumann Fellowship from the Institute for Advanced Study; the IEEE Information Theory Society Paper Award; the Simons-NSF Mathematics of Deep Learning Collaborative Research Award; the ICML Outstanding Paper Award.
+He is the recipient/co-recipient of the Foundation Latsis International Prize; the Bell Labs Prize; the NSF CAREER Award; the Google Faculty Research Award; the Walter Curtis Johnson Prize from Princeton University; the von Neumann Fellowship from the Institute for Advanced Study; the IEEE Information Theory Society Paper Award; the Simons-NSF Mathematics of Deep Learning Collaborative Research Award; the ICML Outstanding Paper Award; the Frontiers of Science Award.

-He is also a Global Expert at the Geneva Science and Diplomacy Anticipator (GESDA), a member of the Steering Committee of the Center for Intelligent Systems (CIS) at EPFL, a member of the Deepfoundations collaboration on the theoretical foundations of deep learning, and the co-director of the Bernoulli Center for Fundamental Studies at EPFL.
-Emmanuel Abbe is also a senior research scientist at Apple MLR.
+He is also a member of the Deepfoundations collaboration on the theoretical foundations of deep learning, the former director of the new Bernoulli Center for Fundamental Studies at EPFL, as well as a senior research scientist at Apple MLR.

 Revision of basic set theory and combinatorics.